GenericMale/MyAnimeListTheme/README.md

 * Responsive
 * Tested on Chrome, Firefox, IE11, Edge
-* Support for custom headers using the MAL background selector
+* Support for custom headers and backgrounds using the MAL image selectors
 * Uses MAL Modern Theme
 * All controls still in place and fully functional (with the exception of the `More` button)
 * Shows Title, Status (Watched, Planned etc), Episodes, Big Images, User Score, Season, Type (TV, Movie etc), Rating (PG-13, R etc)